Skip to main content

 ##PrintVersion##

-Link to the printer friendly version of the newsletter
+Link to the printer friendly version of the email.

 ##PDFVersion##

-Link to the PDF version of the newsletter
+Link to the PDF version of the email.

 ##ReturnToWebVersion##

-Link which subscribers can click to return to the webversion of the newsletter after opening the page.
+A link that allows subscribers to return to the web version of the newsletter after viewing the page.

-Use in emails sent via APSIS Pro events
+Used in emails sent via APSIS Pro events.

 ##RegistrationForm##